5. Gaussian Processes#

 The training algorithm is then given by

-\[\begin{split} \begin{align} &1 \quad \text{procedure GP-Logistic-Train}(K_{XX}, m_{X}, y) \\ &2 \quad \quad f \longleftarrow m_{X} \quad \quad // \text{initialize} \\ &3 \quad \quad \text{while not converged do} \\ &4 \quad \quad \quad \quad r \longleftarrow \frac{y + 1}{2} - \sigma(f) \quad \quad // = \nabla \log p(y|f_{X}), \text{ gradient of log likelihood} \\ &5 \quad \quad \quad \quad W \longleftarrow \text{diag}(\sigma(f) \odot (1 - \sigma(f))) \quad \quad // = - \nabla \nabla \log p(y|f_{X}), \text{ Hessian of log likelihood}\\ &6 \quad \quad \quad \quad g \longleftarrow r - K_{XX}^{-1}(f - m_{X}) \quad \quad // \text{ compute gradient} \\ &7 \quad \quad \quad \quad H \longleftarrow - (W + K^{-1})^{-1} \quad \quad // \text{ compute inverse Hessian} \\ &8 \quad \quad \quad \quad \Delta \longleftarrow Hg \quad \quad // \text{ Newton step} \\ &9 \quad \quad \quad \quad f \longleftarrow f - \Delta \quad \quad // \text{ perform step} \\ &10 \quad \quad \quad \text{converged} \longleftarrow ||\Delta|| < \epsilon \quad \quad // \text{ check for convergence} \\ &11 \quad \quad \text{end while} \\ &12 \quad \quad \text{return } f \\ &13 \quad \text{end procedure} \end{align} \end{split}\]
+\[\begin{split} \begin{align} &1 \quad \text{procedure GP-Logistic-Train}(K_{XX}, m_{X}, y) \\ &2 \quad \quad f \longleftarrow m_{X} \quad \quad // \text{initialize} \\ &3 \quad \quad \text{while not converged do} \\ &4 \quad \quad \quad \quad r \longleftarrow \frac{y + 1}{2} - \sigma(f) \quad \quad // = \nabla \log p(y|f_{X}), \text{ gradient of log-likelihood} \\ &5 \quad \quad \quad \quad W \longleftarrow \text{diag}(\sigma(f) \odot (1 - \sigma(f))) \quad \quad // = - \nabla \nabla \log p(y|f_{X}), \text{ Hessian of log-likelihood}\\ &6 \quad \quad \quad \quad g \longleftarrow r - K_{XX}^{-1}(f - m_{X}) \quad \quad // \text{ compute gradient} \\ &7 \quad \quad \quad \quad H \longleftarrow - (W + K^{-1})^{-1} \quad \quad // \text{ compute inverse Hessian} \\ &8 \quad \quad \quad \quad \Delta \longleftarrow Hg \quad \quad // \text{ Newton step} \\ &9 \quad \quad \quad \quad f \longleftarrow f - \Delta \quad \quad // \text{ perform step} \\ &10 \quad \quad \quad \text{converged} \longleftarrow ||\Delta|| < \epsilon \quad \quad // \text{ check for convergence} \\ &11 \quad \quad \text{end while} \\ &12 \quad \quad \text{return } f \\ &13 \quad \text{end procedure} \end{align} \end{split}\]

 and the prediction algorithm is given by